icdevs/Icdevs_mainsite/_posts/2023-01-09-31-Merkle Patricia Trees - Motoko.md

 ## Bounty Details

-* Bounty Amount: $1,000 USD of ICP at award date - $1,000 USD of ICP Match Available
+* Bounty Amount: $6,000 USD
-* ICDevs.org DFINITY Foundation Grant Match Available: $1,000 USD of ICP at award time - (For every ICP sent to ece0c010e460e7a3094f207c984b37d961387186f45bfcec06be228330a62306, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 25 ICP donated, After 25 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Bounty Acceleration: For each 1 ICP sent to 596b5cdecdae9a8ba967d3bdc448d829f353c40c40a284b5f51a6ca283249e02, ICDevs.org will add  .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
-* Project Type: Individual
+* Project Type: Team
-* Opened: 02/01/2023
+* Opened: 01/09/2023
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Motoko; Intermediate - Rust; Intermediate - JS;
+* Experience Type: Intermediate - Motoko; Intermediate - Crypto;

 ## Description

-Candy Library provides an extensible set of types for the basic motoko types.

-You will update https://github.com/icdevs/candy_library with documentation and examples for each function in the library.

-The 2.0 branch needs to be deleted.
+As we make progress to further integrating EVM based blockchains with motoko, we need more EVM based tools.
+While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having to make an async call to a utility canister.

+To execute this bounty you need to implement a Merkle Patricia Tree in motoko.
+See https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/.
+This library should be stable in nature and use a functional design such that it is not necessary to use pre/post upgrade to stabilize data.

+See https://github.com/ZhenyaUsenko/motoko-hash-map for a stable pattern methodology.

+See https://github.com/ethereumjs/merkle-patricia-tree for a JS implementation.
+The tests in this project should be repeated in the motoko library.

+You should also offer an optional data pathway to use the stable btree library at https://github.com/sardariuss/MotokoStableBTree if the user needs access to a larger set of memory.

-The library needs to be set up for Vessel and Mops.
+The library should be set up to work with vessel and MOPS.

-Add missing conversion types.

-Update the Buffer Implementation to the latest base library.
+Completing this bounty will give the developer the chance to tackle [Bounty 31 - EVM Transactions - Motoko](/bounties/2023/02/01/Merkle-Patricia-Trees-Motoko.html), and eventually, [Bounty 27a - No Key Wallet Motoko](/bounties/2022/09/14/NoKey-Wallet-Motoko.html)

-This bounty gives the opportunity to
+This bounty gives the opportunity to:

+* learn motoko
-* learn about Motoko
+* learn about evms and Merkle Patricia Trees
-* learn about Candy Library
+* learn about witnesses

 ## To apply for this bounty you should: